 “What happened was that, when I trusted voters to judge me based on the job that I did for them, they decided to trust me and reelected me with 80 percent of the vote.
 And what I learned was that trust can be reciprocated and that part of how you can win and deserve to win is to know what's worth more to you than winning.”

 “That's what we need in the presidency right now.
 We have to know what we are about,” he said. “…It's about the people who trust us with their lives, a kid wondering if we're actually going to make their schools safe when they've learned active shooter drills before they've learned to read, a generation wondering we will actually get the job done on climate change."

 "And if we hold to that, then it doesn't matter what happens to each of us professionally," he continued.
 "Together, we will win a better era for our country.”

-Pete Buttigieg would win a general election against President Trump by nine points, the Quinnipiac poll showed.
+Pete Buttigieg would win a general election against Donald Trump by nine points, the Quinnipiac poll showed.